UlordChain/Document/Proof-of-Work.md

 In this paper, we present a one-way function cryptoHello, which is friendly to CPU architectures, but NOT to GPUs, FPGAs or ASICs.

-## 1. Design of One-way Function cryptoHello
+## 1. Design of One-way Function CryptoHello
 ### 1.1 Principles
-In order to resist efficiently implementation on GPUs, FPGAs and ASICs, the design of cryptoHello should satisfy following features:
+In order to resist efficiently implementation on GPUs, FPGAs and ASICs, the design of CryptoHello  should satisfy following features:
 1. More memory size than common hash functions.
-Considering the cache size of CPUs, the memory size for cryptoHello is 1MB.
+Considering the cache size of CPUs, the memory size for CryptoHello  is 1MB.
 2. A lot of memory accesses in random mode.
 3. High serialization and control dependence to prevent parallel execution in the function.
 4. Using 16 different types of one-way function to increase the chip area for ASIC implementation.

-### 1.2 Design of One-way Function cryptoHello
+### 1.2 Design of One-way Function CryptoHello
 We use following definitions in our paper:
-[Definition 1] One-Way function y=cryptoHello(x), the output y is 256 bits.
+[Definition 1] One-Way function y=CryptoHello(x), the output y is 256 bits.
 [Definition 2] One-Way function family hi，0≤i≤15.
 The input of each function is 256 bits, except h0, which can accept arbitrary length input.
 The output of each function is 256 bits.
 [Definition 3] Pseudorandom number generator. seed(uint48 s) sets the seed, and rand() returns random result in 48 bits.
 We choose linear congruential generator Xn+1 = (aXn + c) mod m,  n ≥0，where a =25214903917, c = 11, m = 248 (rand48() in glibc).
 [Definition 4] Working memory M with size of |M| bytes.
 We choose |M|=1M=220.